megiddon/ECM1400-battleships/README.md

 - Open config.JSON in a text editor.
 To change the difficulty, replace "hard" with one of the following:

 **"easy"**:  The AI guesses randomly and does not sink ships that it has found.
-The AI will guess squares that it has already attacked.

 **"medium"**: The AI guesses randomly, but if it finds a ship it will stop guessing randomly to sink that ship.